 4. Easements or restrictive covenants that limit property use.

-How Title Objection Deadlines Are Established
+How Are Title Objection Deadlines Established?

 The following table outlines factors influencing the establishment of title objection deadlines: